-One of the most popular utility for rooted Android users has been updated to support Android P Developer Preview.
-Through this guide, you will be able to root Android P using Magisk v16.1 Beta update.
+One of the most popular utilities for rooted Android users has been updated to support Android P Developer Preview.
+Through this guide, you will be able to root Android P using Magisk v16.3 Beta update.

-Google has recently announced the public preview for the upcoming Android version.
+Google has recently announced the public preview of the upcoming Android version.
 The new features have rushed down the feeling of joy through the community.
 Unfortunately, Android P DP1 only supports the Google Pixel/Pixel XL and Google Pixel 2/Pixel 2 XL devices at the moment.
-The development community on the other hand is quickly picking up pace.
-We recently saw the new Android P Pixel launcher and Markup tool being unofficially released for the general public.
+The development community, on the other hand, is quickly picking up the pace.
+We recently saw the new Android P Pixel launcher and Markup tool being unofficially released to the general public.
 Which is great!
 Well, there’s another great news for those running the preview.
-A couple of hours prior to the official release, developer topjohnwu tweeted out a picture of Magisk passing SafetyNet on Android P. Not much later, there was another tweet announcing Magisk v16.1 Beta update to allow the said device users to root Android P.
+A couple of hours prior to the official release, developer topjohnwu tweeted out a picture of Magisk passing SafetyNet on Android P. Not much later, there was another tweet announcing Magisk v16.3 Beta update to allow the said device users to root Android P.

 Guide to Root Android P using Magisk 16.1 Beta Update

-Now that you’re acquainted with the changes, follow the steps below to root Android P using Magisk v16.1 beta update.
+Now that you’re acquainted with the changes, follow the steps below to root Android P using Magisk v16.3 beta update.

 - Rooting may lead to data loss situations if not performed properly.
 It is always recommended to take a complete backup of your phone’s storage before proceeding.
 You may follow our extensive guide on how to backup Android devices.

 - Make sure to charge your phone to at least 50-60% battery level to avoid any sudden shutdowns during the process.

 - In order to root your device running Android P, you must first unlock the bootloader.
 You can follow our tutorial on how to unlock bootloader on Google Pixel 2 (XL).